bulletmark/cdhist/README.md

-## BASH CD HISTORY
+## BASH SHELL CD HISTORY

-[cdhist](http://github.com/bulletmark/cdhist) is a utility which provides a bash **cd history** directory stack.
+[cdhist](http://github.com/bulletmark/cdhist) is a utility which provides a bash shell **cd history** directory stack.
 A bash `cd` alias calls a python helper script to intercept your normal shell `cd` command and maintain a stack of directories you previously visited which can be listed and quickly jumped to by numeric index.

 The latest version and documentation is available at